nimishchaudhari/openhands_workflow/README.md

 - **GitHub Actions Workflow**: Automates the resolution of issues using the OpenHands resolver.
 - **Scripts**: Tools to facilitate the creation of GitHub issues and other automation tasks.
+- **Create Issues Action**: A GitHub Action to create issues from comments.

 ## Prerequisites